ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name of the ALB secret.
 This value is required to remove a specific ALB secret in the cluster.</dd>

 <dt><code>--cert-crn <em>CERTIFICATE_CRN</em></code></dt>
 <dd>The certificate CRN.
-This value is required to remove all ALB secrets matching a specific certificate CRN in the cluster.</dd>
+This value is required to remove all ALB secrets that match a specific certificate CRN in the cluster.</dd>

 <dt><code>-s</code></dt>
 <dd>Do not show the message of the day or update reminders.
 This value is optional.</dd>